 FLSA lawsuits are on the rise — Are you prepared?

-Join our live webinar and learn from FLSA expert and employment law attorney, Maria O. Hart of Parson Behle & Latimer
+Watch the webinar and learn from FLSA expert and employment law attorney, Maria O. Hart of Parson Behle & Latimer

 In May 2016, the Fair Labor Standards Act (FLSA) extended overtime to 4.2 million employees but in Nov 2016 the changes were delayed.
 Find out what's happening and how it affects your business.